Fake meat showdown: Which are the healthiest and greenest meat substitutes?

 As a soy product, tempeh shares an environmental impact with tofu.
-Which is to say; pretty light, but with some caveats.
-Tempeh produces much less CO2 than beef, and around half that of chicken.
+Which is to say; pretty light, depending on its origin.
+Gram for gram, tempeh production emits 94% less CO2 than beef, and 62% less than chicken.
 But unlike tofu, tempeh is often sold with added flavors or ingredients, which may bulk the carbon footprint.
 Still, this isn’t likely to make a big difference.

 What is seitan?

 While seitan sounds like the hot newcomer of the group, it’s almost as old as tofu.
-This wheat gluten was invented by Buddhist monks back in the good ol’ days of 6th century China.
-Those monks were presumably delighted with the chewy texture, as well as its ability to soak up sauces — and lo, the meat substitute has endured to this day.
+This wheat gluten was invented by Buddhist monks back in 6th century China.
+Those monks were presumably delighted with the chewy texture, as well as its ability to soak up sauces — and the meat substitute has endured to this day.

 Is seitan healthy?

 It can be.
 Seitan is high in protein — containing roughly as much as meat, while staying low in carbs and fat.
-But unlike soy protein, it’s incomplete: missing some of the amino acids that make meat a staple.
-Seitan is also synthetic.
+But its protein profile is incomplete: missing some of the essential amino acids of meat and tofu.
+Seitan is also processed.
 It’s a looong way removed from the wheat it originally was.
 As such, it should be sprinkled over a diet rich in whole foods; fruits, vegetables, whole grains, etc. Also, being 100% wheat gluten, it’s basically kryptonite for anyone with gluten sensitivity.

 Is seitan good for the environment?

 Yes!
-Some clever researchers analyzed the carbon footprint of different proteins, and calculated that seitan has a footprint around 130x smaller than beef.
+Researchers analyzed the carbon footprint of different proteins, and calculated that seitan has a footprint around 130x smaller than beef.
 Amazingly, they also claim it has a much lower footprint than tofu, although it’s unclear what tofu they compare against.
-In any case: seitan is a very strong climate choice.
+In any case: Seitan is a very strong climate choice.